javirod77/jb-ieee/tutoring.md

 {% include JB/setup %}
 ###Classes driving you nuts?
 We’ve gotcha covered!

-Here is the tutoring schedule for Fall 2014: <br/>
+Here is the tutoring schedule for Spring 2016: <br/>
 __All tutoring will take place in the Fish Bowl (_Van Leer W100_)__